 aren’t just superior to conventional blueberries in intensity of flavor.
 Nutritionally, wild blueberries have twice the antioxidants of cultivated blueberries, a nutrition powerhouse in their own right.
 A native plant to North America, wild blueberries are never planted, but grow wild in the fields and barrens of Maine, eastern Canada and Quebec.
 Growing in this harsh environment produces a smaller, but more nutritionally concentrated fruit.
 The nutrients in plants aren’t just there for human benefit - antioxidants and phytochemicals help plants survive in hostile living conditions.
 Plus, because nutrients tend to accumulate around the skin, their small size means a greater skin to pulp ratio.
 On the other hand, cultivated blueberries (and other cultivated plants) are generally bred for size, sweeter flavor or sturdiness and durability in shipping, which can select against many of these powerful phytochemicals.

-If you’d like to learn more about the benefits of wild plants,
+If you’d like to learn more about the benefits of wild plants, here is a great article.

 - Most wild blueberries are sold frozen, right after harvest, which seals in nutrients rather than losing them in transport and sitting on the grocery store shelf.